 Last week, the Global and European Studies Institute hosted a virtual workshop on global citizenship and careers in European Union institutions.
 With over 100 students and alumni in attendance, the session was lively, informative, and inspiring!

-This past Tuesday, January 19, the Global and European Studies Institute offered a virtual workshop entitled „How Can EMGS Benefit the EU?
+In January 2021, the Global and European Studies Institute offered a virtual workshop entitled „How Can EMGS Benefit the EU?
 A Look at EU Career Opportunities.“ Proposed to the GESI by Global Studies alum Federico Foti after last November’s EMGS Alumni Conference, the session featured an impressive line-up of two European Commission employees, including Federico and his colleague Matteo Sulfaro, as well as Global Studies alum Jülide Asci.
 Jülide is currently a PhD candidate at the Universitat Autònoma de Barcelona and Research Fellow at the Regional Academy on the United Nations (RAUN), where she has been conducting research on global citizenship.
 The session was attended by over 100 Global Studies and European Studies students and alumni.

 The workshop began with a presentation from Jülide, who briefly discussed three different perspectives on global citizenship which she had identified through her research: soft global citizenship, hard global citizenship, and critical global citizenship.
 She hinted that critical global citizenship, which involves self-critical reflection as well as active striving for societal progress, was an essential feature of the Global Studies and European Studies master’s programs, and indeed an important aspect to highlight on one’s CV.
 She ended her presentation by asking the attendees at the session to answer the question, „Which aspects make you a global citizen?“ using a polling and visualization website.
 Dozens of attendees responded, creating a word cloud which clearly displayed the importance of critical thinking in their respective worldviews.